THIRD TRIMESTER ABORTION

-Patients coming in for very late abortion - over 26 menstrual weeks' gestation - are almost always seeking services for termination of a desired pregnancy that has developed serious complications.
+Patients coming in for third trimester abortion (later abortions) are often seeking services for termination of a desired pregnancy that has developed serious complications.
 This usually means the discovery of a catastrophic fetal anomaly or genetic disorder that guarantees death, suffering, or serious disability for the baby that would be delivered if the pregnancy were to continue to term.
-Occasionally a woman presents at this stage for pregnancy termination because of her own severe medical illness or a psychiatric indication.
-(See "A Special Note About Fetal Anomaly")
+(Please see Fetal Anomalies for more information on our care for patients with desired pregnancies.)
+Sometimes a woman presents at this stage for pregnancy termination because of her own severe medical illness or a psychiatric indication.

-At this point, termination of pregnancy is considered a far more dangerous procedure and carries with it serious risks of complication.
-That is why pregnancy termination at this stage requires more experience and skill in the operating physician.
+We believe that the techniques developed by Dr. Hern have resulted in a procedure that is safer than continuing the pregnancy to term with a goal of live birth, and our safety record supports that belief.
+However, termination of pregnancy at this late gestation still carries with it serious risks of complication.
+That is why the procedure requires more experience and skill in the operating physician.
 It also requires scrupulous attention to procedures that reduce the risk of complication.

 - First day: preoperative care.
 Fetal demise is induced

 - Second day: fetal demise is confirmed, and a single laminaria is placed in the cervix.

 - Third day: The laminaria is removed, and multiple laminaria are placed in the dilated cervix under local anesthesia.

 - Fourth day: procedure.

 An ultrasound exam is performed to confirm the gestational age, as well as the measurements in the fetus which may differ significantly from what is expected in the presence of some anomalies.
 When possible, we confirm the presence of anomalies.

 We perform lab tests including hematocrit (to assess for anemia) and blood typing (to assess if Rhogam is needed to prevent Rh sensitization).